abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

 I tend towards writing technical posts when I tend towards writing at all these days, and [blogger](https://www.blogger.com) doesn’t give me the presentation options I need.
 So, for now, its GitHub pages[^2], but with my own domain.
 That way, if I decide to move again, my (almost non-existent) readers won’t be sent scrambling to find my (almost non-existent) content.

-There was the small matter of picking a name .
+There was the small matter of picking a name.
 The old blog was titled “Random Thoughts”.
 I wanted something different and a little more original this time, so I Googled “Not So Random Thoughts”.
 Obviously.

 Ha ha ...